mdeacey/facebook-gpt-shopify/docs/1_facebook_oauth/1_3_launching_testing_facebook_oauth.md

 ```

 **Screenshot Reference**: Browser showing JSON response.

 **Why?**
 - Authorizing grants scopes, allowing access to Pages and Messenger APIs.
-- The `/facebook/callback` endpoint validates the state token and returns non-sensitive page data.
+- The `/facebook/callback` endpoint (Subchapter 1.1) validates the state token, stores tokens in `os.environ`, and returns non-sensitive page data.
+- No session management or UUIDs are included yet, as they are introduced in Chapter 3.

 ### Step 5: Verify the Integration
 **Action**: Review the JSON response to ensure: